open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 These boards need a different driver and Open Ephys GUI plugin to work.

-Before attempting to use one, please follow the installation instructions below.
+Before attempting to use one, please follow the instructions below.

 .. important:: You will need to install and use:

     * A different driver, **FTD3XXDriver**
     * A different plugin, **OE FPGA Acquisition Board** for GUI v0.6 (currently Windows only)
-    * The latest gateware, **v0.4**
+    * The :ref:`latest gateware<gwupdate_latest>`

 .. _newfpga_instructions: